Valuing CME/CPD

 Update from the Journal of CME

-Led by Robin Stevenson (Journal of CME)
+Led by Robin Stevenson (Journal of CME) with members from the Editorial Board

 CME around the world